AVGVST

 The polisher’s hands

 The craft tradition that made AVGVST possible predates the brand by centuries.
-Yekaterinburg sits in Sverdlovsk Oblast, the heart of Russia’s Ural stone-cutting and lapidary heritage — a region where gem polishers and metalworkers have shaped rock crystal, malachite, and silver since the time of the tsars.
+Yekaterinburg sits in Sverdlovsk Oblast, the heart of Russia’s Ural stone-cutting and lapidary heritage — a regional industry founded by Catherine the Great’s lapidary factory in 1726 and codified through the nineteenth century as the imperial state’s official source of carved gemstones, palace inlay, and the malachite columns of St. Isaac’s Cathedral.
+The Pavel Bazhov tales that every Soviet schoolchild grew up reading are set in these mountains; the Mistress of the Copper Mountain is a Ural figure, and the stonecutters she watches over are not invented.
 When Natalia Bryantseva walked into a local jewelry workshop in 2013 with no metalwork training, she was entering an ecosystem, not a vacuum.

 This was the foundation of a deliberate market position.
 Russian jewelry bifurcated between ultra-luxury artisans like Ilgiz F and mass-market volume players like Sokolov and Sunlight.
 AVGVST occupied the space between them — what the global industry calls demi-fine — pricing its core range between 90 and 350 euros and anchoring the aesthetic in Constructivist minimalism rather than ornament.
 The debut Malevich collection, featured in Vogue Russia in 2015, announced the brand’s intention: art-referenced design at accessible price points, made by the same hands that once served the defense industry.